 If you decide to scan your music, the comments I made about dpi settings in the PDF section above, apply even more so.
 Just because your scanner boasts 2400 dpi resolution does not mean you should be scanning your music at that dpi.
 If you did then you would create massive file sizes and see no obvious improvement on the screen than if you scanned at 300dpi.
 Also when scanning you should think carefully if you need to scan in colour.
 For the vast majority of music, grayscale scanning is best and results in a file size a fraction of the size of full colour scanning.

-Scanning is built in to both the Windows and Mac editions of Power Music and any scanner with a TWAIN driver can be used.
+Scanning is built in to both the Windows and Mac editions of Power Music and you can import from the camera on the iPad.
 However using a flatbed scanner can be slow and cumbersome especially when trying to scan in pages for a book.
 You could just cut the pages from the book (after all, you won’t be needing it again) but that is not an alternative for many people!

 Again there are Help Videos on all aspects of scanning your music: